mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 One of the most common stories of failure is of the founder so confident in their idea that they neglect to build an MVP and instead invest years into a full-fledged product that nobody wants.

 But I *did* build an MVP.
-I even defined the acceptance criteria up front to prevent myself from trying to improve the service's accuracy forever.
+I even defined the acceptance criteria up-front to prevent myself from trying to improve the service's accuracy forever.
 I decided that my MVP would be ready to show customers once it gave correct answers for a few common ingredient formats and achieved at least 80% accuracy on a random set of 200 ingredients from the web.

 {% include image.html file="acceptance-criteria.png" alt="Acceptance criteria document" fig_caption="Ingredient parser acceptance criteria" max_width="300px" img_link=true class="img-border" %}